 Gin is the drink of a well-spent summer.
 But it can get boring, even for the most exquisite gin lovers, to always have the same drink, with the same flavors.
-For that, we present you the top 5 of world’s most expensive gins, a pure delight for the rarest tastes.
+For that, we present you the top 5 of the world’s most expensive gins, a pure delight for the rarest tastes.

-1.Cambridge Distillery Watenshi “The Japanese Angel” $2700
+Cambridge Distillery Watenshi “The Japanese Angel”

 “The Japanese Angel” has been distilled at half the pressure found on top of Mount Everest and at a temperature lower than the coldest ever day at the South Pole.
 Yet, the distillery has managed to preserve what could have been lost to evaporation and created the gin all other distillers could only dream of.
 The result is an expensive gin of unparalleled intensity and complexity, an expression of refined elegance that has previously been the preserve of the finest single malts and significantly aged cognacs.

 Only six bottles of Watenshi are produced in each collection.
-They are presented in a decanter bottle hand blown in Cambridgeshire, designed by London based duo Loris&Livia and finished off with silver pieces by jeweller Antoine Sandoz.
+They are presented in a decanter bottle hand blown in Cambridgeshire, designed by London based duo Loris&Livia and finished off with silver pieces by jeweler Antoine Sandoz.
 The liquid inside is equally sensational, with notes of sweet citrus and spice, supported by bitter juniper and an incredibly long, complex finish.

-From Cambridge Distillery in collaboration with the Nordic Food Lab the Anty Gin was born.
-No, it’s not a joke, this gin is actually produced with real ants from the forests of Kent.
+From Cambridge Distillery in collaboration with the Nordic Food Lab, the Anty Gin was born.
+No, it’s not a joke, this expensive gin is actually produced with real ants from the forests of Kent.
 Each bottle of gin is made with the essence of approximately 62 wood ants, along with juniper, wood avens, nettle and Alexanders seeds to complement the flavour of the insect.

 “The result is a spectacular, one-of-a-kind gin that is being very well received worldwide,” he said.
 “People are astounded at how good it tastes.
-It’s expensive because it is so labour intensive – Anty Gin was almost a year in the making.” revealed Lowe, british distiller.
+It’s expensive because it is so labour intensive – Anty Gin was almost a year in the making,” revealed Lowe, British distiller.